-The Smoking Cessation Protocol itself works with all forms of nicotine abuse, including vaping, chewing or dipping, cigars, and pipes.
+The Smoking Cessation Protocol itself works with all forms of nicotine, including vaping, chewing or dipping, cigars, and pipes.
 Also nicotine patches and gum.

-In short, no. My focus is squarely on individuals.
-While a client's requested change work may improve their relationships, my goal is to help the individual client reach their desired goals.
+In short, no. My focus is squarely on individuals instead of groups of any sort (including couples).
+While a client's requested change work certainly may improve their relationships, my goal is to help the individual client reach their desired goals.
 Couples who seek therapy such as marriage counseling are encouraged to contact a professional who specializes in that work.

 Stage and street hypnosis are popular forms of hypnosis-based entertainment intended for audiences of all sizes, performed on a “stage” or “on the street”.
 My specialty is focused change work, so I do not offer these services.